 The expressions given to the character perfectly explain the scenario of the painting.

 The shocked face of Belshazzar was a brilliant way for Rembrandt to express the feelings the king was going through.

 All the original Rembrandts have a value of more than $300 million, which makes them remarkable!

 12. The Blinding of Samson

-This artwork, which is housed in the Städel Museum in Germany, is one of the most violent Rembrandt paintings.
+Housed in the Städel Museum in Germany, this is one of the most violent Rembrandt paintings.

 The painting here depicts the character Samson, who was a Herculean warrior.

 He married a prostitute named Delilah, who was bribed by the enemies of Samson to know the secret of what made him powerful.